-Holding on to its heritage, while also focusing on the future, has given Prattville a character all its own.
+Holding on to this heritage, while also focusing on the future, has given Prattville a character all its own.
 Mayor Bill Gillespie, Jr. explained, “Prattville is a city where progress and preservation go hand-in-hand.
 We are truly a city on the move, and we are proud of our rich history, but look forward to our future as the ‘Hometown of the River Region.’
 We are home to the world-class Robert Trent Jones Capitol Hill golf complex.
 Additionally, we are proud to have Alabama’s first Bass Pro Outdoor World, as well as many other shopping amenities.”

 Prattville shopping mixes modern and historic storefronts, with a vibrant downtown district that is listed in the National Registry of Historic Places.
 Winding through portions of the downtown area is a Creekwalk, nestled along the banks of the Autauga Creek.
 There are community events happening in the area year-round—Prattville’s annual CityFest is perhaps the most well known.

-Coming Soon: Pratt Gin Shop, adjacent to the dam and historic downtown, will soon be transformed into 147 apartments with exposed brick, beams, and architectural ingenuity.
+- Coming Soon: Pratt Gin Shop, adjacent to the dam and historic downtown, will soon be transformed into 147 apartments with exposed brick, beams, and architectural ingenuity.

 Exceptional residential developments, outstanding outdoor and recreational venues, excellent public schools and leadership, quality health care providers and facilities, and positive local government add to the quality of life in the Millbrook area.
-Mayor Kelley stated, “Our city administration is working hard to define our destiny by helping to create economic opportunities that make us vibrant and safe.
-We’re working to bring good shopping, dining, and employment options to the city, and hope to see a number of projects come to fruition in the near future.
-Check out Millbrook—it just feels like home.”
+“Our city administration is working hard to define our future by helping create economic opportunities that make us vibrant and safe.
+We’re working to bring good shopping, dining, and employment options to the city, and hope to see a number of projects come to fruition soon.
+Check out Millbrook—it just feels like home,” shared Mayor Kelley.

 - Area population is around 34,000.

 - The Coosa and Alabama Rivers are located on the eastern side of the city, and scenic Lakes Martin and Lake Jordan are located just minutes away.

 Nestled in the foothills of the Appalachians along the Coosa River, Wetumpka is appropriately known as the “City of Natural Beauty.”
 Thanks to the six-mile stretch of whitewater rapids, well-developed hiking and biking trails, and beautiful lakes, it is a haven for outdoor recreation lovers.

 The city’s archaeological significance is staggering—it is the site of the most cataclysmic geological event in the area’s history.
 Some 83.4 million years ago, a meteor slammed into the shallow sea that once covered this entire region.
 Today, its remains are showcased in the four-mile wide crater the meteor’s impact left behind, with the city’s downtown cradled in its basin.

 Outdoor recreation remains Wetumpka’s focus in terms of economic development.
 The Coosa River offers a great time for both beginner and skilled whitewater enthusiasts.
 The blue-green waters of 44,000-acre Lake Martin are only 20 minutes away, and the shores of smaller Lake Jordan are even closer—a mere 10-minute drive.
 Both offer endless opportunities for boating, fishing, and much more.

 The city is home to loads of gorgeous architecture that can be seen in its historic courthouse (built in 1931), the distinctive Bibb Graves Bridge, and several pre-Civil War antebellum churches.
 Wetumpka’s bustling downtown district is listed in the National Registry of Historic Places.
 Wetumpka Mayor Jerry Willis shared, “Downtown Wetumpka has a nice stock of buildings.
 The downtown business mix includes retail, dining, offices, and services that cater to the local and county market, visitors, downtown-area employees, and businesses revolving around the Elmore County Courthouse.”

 Operated by the Poarch Creek Band of Indians, Wind Creek Casino and Hotel draws in business from tourists and locals alike.
 In addition to over 2,500 gaming machines spread over 85,000 square feet, the property is home to several restaurants, as well as a 20-story hotel.
-Wind Creek Casino is currently the largest casino in Alabama, and serves as one of the top employers in Elmore County.
+Wind Creek Casino is currently the largest casino in Alabama and serves as one of the top employers in Elmore County.

-When it comes to understanding what makes Wetumpka so special, Mayor Wilis explained, “Simply put, people love living in Wetumpka for the small town charm it offers and leisurely lifestyle.
+When it comes to understanding what makes Wetumpka so special, Mayor Willis explained, “Simply put, people love living in Wetumpka for the small town charm it offers and leisurely lifestyle.
 The abundance of walking trails and recreational biking and hiking trails is ideal for the outdoor enthusiast.
 Wetumpka’s rich history and preserved sites such as the Elmore County Historical Museum and the Black History Museum attract locals and foreigners.
 It’s easy to fall in love with Wetumpka because of its diverse events that feature fun for the entire family.”